feizc/Perceiver-Music-Generation/README.md

 # Perceiver-Music-Generation

-Create pop music with Perceiver-AR model implemented by [lucidrains](https://github.com/lucidrains/perceiver-ar-pytorch).
+Create pop music based on Perceiver-AR model implemented by [lucidrains](https://github.com/lucidrains/perceiver-ar-pytorch).
+Copy mechanism is introduced to enhance the rhythm of music.

 ## 1. Requirements